Kat2800/Mojito/README.md

 Mojito is swiss army knife for ethical hacking (educational purposes only) and penetration testing, it runs on a raspberry pi 0 w/wh that use a wavseshare 1.44 inch lcd HAT display.
 It has a collection of hacking tools and it is based on Kali Linux.
 This project is called "Mojito" beacuse while the developers were coding this project, they were drinking Mojitos (maked by @rickyfili10)
 <br>

+# STILL UNDER DEVELOPMENT
+## No release and ISO or IMG file will be made before version 1.0.
+Using the code now may have bugs or incomplete pieces. 💿❌ If you want to install it without a iso file, go to "How to setup and install" section.

 # REQUIREMENTS 📃
   - Wavseshare 1.44 inch lcd HAT display